Whitehouse United Methodist Church

 73 Old Highway 28

 Whitehouse, NJ 08888

-The Whitehouse Wind Symphony is committed to making its music accessible to all.
-For more information about the Symphony, including information and inquiries about venue accessibility, please send an email to email@example.com, or call the band’s ADA coordinator, Margaret Smith, at 908-534-6662.
+The Whitehouse Wind Symphony is committed to making music accessible to all.
+For information about venue accessibility, please send an email to email@example.com, or call the band’s ADA coordinator, Margaret Smith, at 908-534-6662.

 Funding has been made possible in part by the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, through funds administered by the Hunterdon County Cultural & Heritage Commission.